 That being said, I got tired of cleaning out the water fount.
 The chooks like to take dust baths and no matter what I did, they would manage to kick debris into the fount.
 The fount also seemed to take up a lot of space in my chicken tractor, not to mention that if I moved the tractor I would have to take the fount out and then put it back in.
 An attached, enclosed watering system is what I really needed.

 So, I came up with a simple PVC waterer I call the Water Cross.
-It uses 2" PVC pipe and fittings, a BriteTap nipple waterer, and an immersible aquarium water heater.
+It uses 2" PVC pipe and fittings, a water nipple, and an immersible aquarium water heater.
 It is attached to the hen house, so moves with the coop, and is also filled from outside the coop.

 The Water Cross is attached to the hen house with three pipe hangers and holds almost exactly one gallon of water.
 This is enough for about one week for our four hens.
 I did not want too much water capacity as I thought it would cause the water to go stagnant and scuz up in the summer heat.
 The water fill is outside the coop for convenience.

-I drilled a PVC end plug to accept a BriteTap nipple waterer.
-I liked the design of the BriteTap, but you could just as well buy your own nipples and tap them into a length of PVC pipe directly.
 I used a 50 watt aquarium water heater that is fully immersible (not all are).
-It is set on its lowest heat setting and plugged in to a thermocube, so it only comes on in near freezing conditions.
+It is set on its highest heat setting and plugged in to a thermocube, so it only comes on in near freezing conditions.
 The heater I bought also will cut off if run dry to keep it from burning out if the waterer is empty for some reason.
 Since I am such a gadget nerd I bought a one foot piece of clear PVC so I can see the heater and also monitor water level when it gets low.

 I cut a slot at the top of the Water Cross for the heater cord to pass out and also allow use of an end cap to keep out dust.
 The small gap where the cord exits is the only hole necessary to allow air into the waterer.